rip/Vanilla-Card-Balance-Checkers/README.md

 maybe a simple captcha could possibly help deter some of it. (most?)

 without contradicting the simplicity and ease of activation, maybe a registration/alt login method?

+i guess they could then just try looping $0.01 transactions until card iz kill so idk